Salvaged Vehicles in ColoradoCompare Car Insurance Quotes in 3 Steps

 Once the form is completed the state will issue a salvage title.
 Possessing this title allows you to sell the vehicle without making any repairs, but the new buyer will need to get a salvage title in his/her name.

 There are necessary procedures to complete in order to acquire a Certificate of Title for a salvage vehicle made roadworthy but still holding a salvage title.

 - Fill out a Salvage Title Statement of Fact (Form DR 2424).
 This form requests declaration of the methods and parts used to transform the vehicle into a condition deemed acceptable to drive on Colorado roads.

 - On the salvage title, sign off in the provided area attesting to the vehicle being roadworthy.

 - As stated by Colorado law, the words "Rebuilt From Salvage" are required to be etched or stamped onto the vehicle in letters 1/4 inch high or larger.
 On most motor vehicles, the proper spot is the post to which the driver's door fastens.

-- Have the vehicle inspected (fee of $20 for this service) and a Verification of Vehicle Identification Number completed by a law enforcement officer.
+- Have the vehicle inspected (fee of $20 for this service) and a Verification of Vehicle Identification Number (Form DR 2698) completed by a law enforcement officer.
 Contact your local title and registration office for a referral.
-An inspection must be less than one year old.

 - Bring all of the forms, receipts for parts, and inspection approval to the title and registration office to complete the application process.